 The Telefónica Group operates in markets that are highly competitive and subject to constant technological development.
 Therefore, as a consequence of both of these characteristics, it is subject to the effects of actions by competitors in these markets and to its ability to anticipate and adapt, in a timely manner, to constant technological changes, changes in customer preferences that are taking place in the industry, as well as economic, political and social circumstances.
+The entry of new competitors in the markets where the Group is the leader, such as Chile and Peru, has resulted in the Group losing market share in the mobile phone market during the period between 2014 and the end of 2017.
+In this competitive environment, the Group has focused on its high-value customers and estimates that the loss of revenues has been lower than the loss of accesses.

-Failure to do so adequately could have an adverse effect on the Group's business, financial condition, results of operations and cash flows.
+Failure to adequately anticipate and adapt to constant technological changes, changes in customer preferences that are taking place in the industry, as well as economic, political and social circumstances could have an adverse effect on the Group's business, financial condition, results of operations and/or cash flows.

-New products and technologies arise constantly, and their development can render obsolete the products and services the Telefónica Group offers and the technology it uses.
+New products and technologies arise constantly and their development can render obsolete the products and services the Telefónica Group offers and the technology it uses.
 This means that Telefónica must invest in the development of new products, technology and services so it can continue to compete effectively with current or future competitors, which may result in the decrease of the Group's profits and revenue margins.
 In this respect, margins from traditional voice and data business are shrinking, while new sources of revenues are deriving from mobile Internet and connectivity services that are being launched.
-Research and development costs amounted to 906 million euros in 2016, representing a decrease of 14.1% from 1,055 million euros in 2015 (1,111 million euros in 2014).
-These expenses represented 1.7%, 1.9% and 2.2% of the Group's consolidated revenues in 2016, 2015 and 2014, respectively.
+Research and development costs amounted to 862 million euros in 2017, representing a decrease of 4.8% from 906 million euros in 2016 (1,055 million euros in 2015).
+These expenses represented 1.7%, 1.7% and 1.9% of the Group's consolidated revenues in 2017, 2016 and 2015, respectively.
 These figures have been calculated using the guidelines established in the Organization for Economic Cooperation and Development ("OECD") manual.
 One technology that telecommunications operators, including Telefónica (in Spain and Latin America), are focused on is the new FTTx-type network, which offers broadband access using optical fiber with superior services, such as Internet speed of up to 300MB or HD television services.
 However, substantial investment is required to deploy these networks, which entails fully or partially substituting copper loop access with optic fiber.
+In Spain, as of December 2017 Telefónica has already 19.2 million premises passed with fibre (representing 66% of the households), as a proxy of the investment required.
 While an increasing demand for the capabilities offered by these new networks to end users exists, the high level of the investments requires a continuous analysis of the return on investment.

 The explosion of the digital market and entry of new players in the communications market, such as MVNOs, Internet companies or device manufacturers, may cause the loss of value of certain assets, and affect the Group's ability to generate income.
-Therefore, it is necessary to update the business model, encouraging the pursuit of incomes and additional efficiencies to those followed traditionally.
-Failure to do so adequately could have an adverse effect on the Group's business, financial condition, results of operations and cash flows.
+Therefore, it is necessary to update the business model, encouraging the pursuit of income and additional efficiencies to those traditionally sought.
+Failure to do so adequately could have an adverse effect on the Group's business, financial condition, results of operations and/or cash flows.